TaniaGirish12/coursera-test/README.md

 #coursera-test
 Coursera Test Repository

-This is a test respository for Assignment 2 of Module 2.
+This is a test respository for all Assignments.

 ~Tania Girish